Darwin Awards: Rules

+Northcutt has stated five requirements for a Darwin Award: Two of them are that the event must be verified to have happened, and that the nominee themselves were responsible for the activity.
+The others are:

 Nominee must be dead or rendered sterile

 This may be subject to dispute.
 Potential awardees may be out of the gene pool because of age; others have already reproduced before their deaths.
 To avoid debates about the possibility of in vitro fertilization, artificial insemination, or cloning, the original Darwin Awards book applied the following "deserted island" test to potential winners: If the person were unable to reproduce when stranded on a deserted island with a fertile member of the opposite sex, he or she would be considered sterile.
 Winners of the award, in general, either are dead or have become unable to use their sexual organs.